pandosme/timelapse-server/README.md

 If the server can access a camera, create a new Timelapse, set trigger, camera address, user and password

 ### Remote cameras (and custom triggers)
 If the server cannot reach the camera but the camera can reach the server, create a timelapse with trigger "HTTP".
-This creates an end-point e.g. "/timelapse/RCNACUGA" that a camera can push images to.
+This creates an HTTP endpoint e.g. "/timelapse/RCNACUGA" that a camera can push images to.
 1. In the cameras under System | Events, create a new HTTP recipient with the address ```https:/server-address:1880/timelapse/RCNACUGA```
 2. Create an HTTP upload event based on some trigger available in the camera and user the recipient previously created.
 IMPORTANT!
 Set "Maximum images" to 1